PCI compliance involves several requirements, refer to this page in order to see more detail regarding a definition of PCI and a requirements outline.

-- User accounts are diasabled after 90 days of inactivity.
+User accounts are disabled after 90 days of inactivity.

-- These security options are mandatory for PCI compliant accounts.
-Once enabled, disabling the PCI option requires the Technical Operations department to confirm the intent to disable.
+These security options are mandatory for PCI compliant accounts.
+Once enabled, disabling the PCI option requires the Technical Operations department to confirm the intent to disable it.

 Instaclustr only supports certain services and add-ons, see here for more details regarding compatibility and compliance.

 For information regarding provisioning a PCI compliant cluster, please refer to the following articles: